A Brief introduction to Contemplative Ecology

 Contemplation confronts the exploitative normalcy of civilization with deep silence.

 Humanity and Earth are in crisis.
 The fabric of life is unravelling and we have very little time to turn things around.
 Most of our attempts to solve the crisis are failing because they do not address the root causes of the crisis.
-Contemplative ecology brings the insights of contemplation into the ecological realm and attempts to address the ecological crisis at its root.
+Contemplative ecology brings the insights of contemplation into the ecological realm and the insights of ecological relationship into the contemplative realm and attempts to address the ecological crisis at its root.

 The ecological crisis involves our most fundamental sense of who we are, the essential meaning of our lives, our core beliefs about the nature of reality and whether we feel connected to or disconnected from the living world.